statisticsnorway/linked-data-store-docker/README.md

 ## Build and run

 ### Development
 1. Run `./build-dev.sh` to build LDS "development" image (Requires bash, docker, maven, and java).
+Optinally run `./build-dev.sh clean` instead to force delete all persistent volumes and start with a clean environment.
 1. Run `$ ./run-dev.sh` to start LDS using the SSB GSIM-based information model.
 1. Optionally run `$ ./import-examples.sh` to import the standard examples included with the latest model.